-E. "Component", "separate", or "sequential" purchases to avoid the competitive bid process are prohibited.
+- E. "Component", "separate", or "sequential" purchases to avoid the competitive bid process are prohibited.
 (TLGC, § 252.062) "Component purchases" are purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchase.
-(TLGC, § 252.001(2)) "Separate purchases" means purchases, made separately, of items that in normal purchasing practices would be purchase.
-(TLGC, § 252.001(2)) "Sequential purchases" are purchases.
-(TLGC, § 252.001(6)) "Sequential purchases" are purchases, made over a period of time, of items that in normal purchasing practices would be purchased.
-(TLGC, § 252.001(6)) "Sequential purchases" are purchases, made over a period of time, of items that in normal purchasing practices would be purchased.
-(TLGC, § 252.001(7))

-F. High technology services purchases may use the competitive sealed proposal procedure per TLGC § 252.021(b).
-This process provides a method to evaluate the procurement of equipment, goods, and services of a highly technical nature including data processing equipment, software and firmware used in conjunction with data processing equipment, telecommunications equipment and radio and microwave systems, electronic distributed control systems, including building energy management systems and technical services related to those items.

-G. TLGC § 171.002, TLGC § 171.004, and City of Killeen charter prohibit the personal interest by a council member or City employee, either direct or indirect, in a company doing business with the City.
-If a local public official, or a close relative, has a substantial interest in a business entity or in real property, the official will file, before a vote or decision on any matter involving the business entity or the real property, an affidavit stating the nature and extent of the interest and shall abstain from further participation if in the case of a substantial interest in a business entity the action on the matter will have a special economic effect on the business entity that is distinguishable from the effect on the public; or in the case of a substantial interest in real property, it is reasonably foreseeable that an action on the matter will have a special economic effect on the public.

-H. Department/Division Heads will ensure, whenever federal funds are to be spent, that there is someone capable of accessing SAM.gov (System Awards Management).
+(TLGC, § 252.001(2)) "Separate purchases" means purchases, made separately, of items that in normal purchasing practices would be purchased in one purchase.
+(TLGC, § 252.001(6)) "Sequential purchases" are purchases, made over a period of time, of items that in normal purchasing practices would be purchased in one purchase.
+(TLGC, § 252.001(7)) - F. High technology services purchases may use the competitive sealed proposal procedure per TLGC § 252.021(b).
+This process provides a method to evaluate the procurement of equipment, goods, and services of a highly technical nature including data processing equipment, software and firmware used in conjunction with data processing equipment, telecommunications equipment and radio and microwave systems, electronic distributed control systems, including building energy management systems and technical services related to those items. - G. TLGC § 171.002, TLGC § 171.004, and City of Killeen charter prohibit the personal interest by a council member or City employee, either direct or indirect, in a company doing business with the City.
+If a local public official, or a close relative, has a substantial interest in a business entity or in real property, the official will file, before a vote or decision on any matter involving the business entity or the real property, an affidavit stating the nature and extent of the interest and shall abstain from further participation if in the case of a substantial interest in a business entity the action on the matter will have a special economic effect on the business entity that is distinguishable from the effect on the public; or in the case of a substantial interest in real property, it is reasonably foreseeable that an action on the matter will have a special economic effect on the value of the property, distinguishable from its effect on the public. - H. Department/Division Heads will ensure, whenever federal funds are to be spent, that there is someone capable of accessing SAM.gov (System Awards Management).
 Each user has to register and it will display any vendor who has been barred from the federal procurement processes.
-Department/Division Heads will also check the state barred list.

-I. Any procurement that involves Federal funds and awards will follow policy and procedures outlined in 2 CFR 200.317-326, Procurement Standards.
+Department/Division Heads will also check the state barred list. - I. Any procurement that involves Federal funds and awards will follow policy and procedures outlined in 2 CFR 200.317-326, Procurement Standards.